pycompression/python-isal/README.rst

   conda install python-isal

-This will automatically install the isa-l library dependency as well, since it is available on conda-forge.
+This will automatically install the ISA-L library dependency as well, since it is available on conda-forge.

 Differences with zlib and gzip modules